 A table is a rectangular range of data.
 The table is defined and named in a distinctive way.
 This table (in the image below) is rectangular in size.
-It has usually a row of text headings that describe the contents of each column.
+It usually has a row of text headings that describe the contents of each column.
 Here is an example of a table.

 Difference Between Table and Range

 There are many differences between table and range.
-Some are obvious and some are subtle.
+Some are obvious, and some are subtle.
 We will discuss some of the key differences between those two in this section.
-Follow the points below to get familiar with Excel table vs range.
+Follow the points below to get familiar with Excel table vs. range.

 1. Changing Formatting

 Formatting a cell is a key aspect of presenting data in Excel.
 There is an obvious difference between tables and ranges regarding formatting cells.

 - One can change the format of a table with ease.
 You can choose any cell in the table, and the Table Design tab will open up.
 From there, you will choose the Table Style Options to make any changes to the table.

 Or you could choose the Quick Style option from the Table Design tab to format your table according to the preset styles available.

 - But in the case of a range, you have to format the range manually.
 You will have to right-click any cell from the range and then select the Format Cells.